 - Attend conferences where you present portions of your book manuscript.
 Meet other scholars who might be willing to give you feedback on your chapters.
 Doing this will also you to generate interest for the book, which you will mention in your proposal.

 - At these conferences, keep your ears open for talk about presses other scholars in your field have recently published with.
-Read what questions you should ask other scholars about presses.
-Note if you happen to meet series editors.
+Read the questions you should ask other scholars to rank university presses Note if you happen to meet series editors.

 - Prepare 1-2 articles for publication in journals your book’s target audience regularly reads.
 Publishing these articles will actually make your book proposal stronger because it will establish you as an expert in your fields.